teddiebrock/blank-spaces/about.md

 &nbsp;
 &nbsp;

+A space for present, place-based thinking ('in situ') for imagining futures centered around sustainability, resilience, maintenance, and repair.

 &nbsp;
 &nbsp;

-A space for present, place-based thinking ('in situ') for imagining futures centered around social justice, resilience, maintenance, and repair.

-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;

-**about me:**
+**about:**

 My name is Teddie Brock.
-This site is a cross between a personal research log and scrapbook to help me think/work through trouble.
+This blog is a cross between a personal research log and scrapbook to help me think / work through trouble.
 From a non-expert perspective I'll blend theory, musings, and wanderings with concrete opportunities for radical action and building unexpected kinships.